-- The following are the key considerations in the application of the new stock change factors to Cropland with IWMS subject to long-term cultivation and rewetting (Table 5.3) for land remaining in a land-use category: - The stock change factors for SOC in mineral soils provided for Forest Land, Cropland, Grassland, and 404 Settlements in the 2006 IPCC Guidelines are applicable for all managed lands with IWMS classified as land 405 remaining in a land-use category under any of the land-use categories. - The new stock change factors for long-term cultivation and rewetting of Cropland with IWMS in this Supplement (Table 5.3) should be applied to Cropland remaining Cropland with IWMS taking account of the following: - 409 (i) The new stock change factor for land-use (F{LU}) for Cropland with IWMS under long-term cultivation 410 in this supplement will be used in place of the existing stock change factor for Cropland under long-411 term cultivation for all mineral soil types provided in Table 5.5, Chapter 5, Volume 4, in the 2006 412 IPCC Guidelines. - 413 (ii) The stock change factors for land-use (F{LU}) for Cropland with IWMS subject to rewetting are to be 414 used for Cropland remaining Cropland according to the following: - 415 o For Cropland with IWMS subject to rewetting, for the first 20 years following the initial year of 416 rewetting, the final SOC stock i.e., SOC stocks in the last year of an inventory time period (SOC0) 417 is determined using $F{LU} = 0.80$ along with the other stock change factors for management and 418 input.
-The stock change factors for estimating the initial SOC stocks (SOC(0-T)) will correspond to 419 the Cropland land-use (long-term cultivated, perennial etc.), management and input regimes prior 420 to rewetting. - 421 o For the next set of 20 years (i.e., 20-40 years since the initial year of rewetting), $F{LU} = 1$ will be 422 used to estimate the final SOC stock (SOC0) along with appropriate stock change factors for 423 management and input.
-The stock change factors for estimating the initial stocks (SOC(0-T)) will 424 correspond to rewetted Cropland land-use ($F{LU} = 0.8$) management and input regimes at 20 years 425 following rewetting.
+The following are the key considerations in the application of the new stock change factors to Cropland with IWMS subject to long-term cultivation and rewetting (Table 5.3) for land remaining in a land-use category:

+- The stock change factors for SOC in mineral soils provided for Forest Land, Cropland, Grassland, and Settlements in the 2006 IPCC Guidelines are applicable to all managed lands with IWMS, classified as land remaining in a land-use category under any of the land-use categories. - The new stock change factors for long-term cultivation and rewetting of Cropland with IWMS provided in this supplement (Table 5.3) should be applied to Cropland Remaining Cropland with IWMS, taking account of the following: - (i) The new stock change factor for land-use (F{LU}) for Cropland with IWMS under long-term cultivation in this supplement should be used in place of the existing stock change factor for Cropland under longterm cultivation for all mineral soil types provided in Table 5.5, Chapter 5, Volume 4 in the 2006 IPCC Guidelines. - (ii) The stock change factors for land-use (F{LU}) for Cropland with IWMS subject to rewetting should be used for Cropland Remaining Cropland according to the following: - For Cropland with IWMS subject to rewetting, for the first 20 years following the initial year of rewetting, the final SOC stock i.e. SOC stocks in the last year of an inventory time period (SOC0) is determined using $F{LU} = 0.80$, along with the other stock change factors for management and input.
+The stock change factors used for estimating the initial SOC stocks (SOC(0-T)) will correspond to the Cropland land use (long-term cultivated, perennial, etc.) and management and input regimes prior to rewetting. - For the next set of 20 years (i.e. 21-40 years since the initial year of rewetting), $F{LU} = 1$ should be used to estimate the final SOC stock (SOC0) along with appropriate stock change factors for management and input.
+The stock change factors for estimating the initial stocks (SOC0-T) will correspond to the rewetted Cropland land-use ($F{LU} = 0.8$) and management and input regimes at 20 years following rewetting.

-For the period beyond 40 years following the initial year of rewetting, F{LU} will remain equal to 1.
-The changes in SOC stocks due to changes in management/input regimes in Cropland with IWMS may be estimated using appropriate stock change factors from Table 5.2, Chapter 5, Volume 4 in the 2006 IPCC Guidelines.
+• For the period longer than 40 years following the initial year of rewetting, F{LU} will remain 1.
+The changes in SOC stocks as a result of changes in management/input regimes in Cropland with IWMS may be estimated using appropriate stock change factors from Table 5.2, Chapter 5, Volume 4 in the 2006 IPCC Guidelines.